GK Questions and Answers on evidences for Evolution

 Evolution is the sequence of gradual changes which takes place in the primitive organisms over millions of years in which new species are produced.
 Evolution takes place in living organisms and so is known as organic evolution.
 In fact all the plants and animals or organisms which we see today around us have evolved from some or the other ancestors that lived on this earth long, long ago.
-There are several evidences and theories of evolution which are discussed in this article in the form of questions and answers.
+There are several evidences and theories of evolution which are discussed in the form of questions and answers.

 1. Who had given the theory of evolution of species by natural selection?

-Charles Robert Darwin gave the theory of evolution in his book “The Origin of Species”.
+Explanation: Charles Robert Darwin gave the theory of evolution in his book “The Origin of Species”.
 The theory proposed by him is known as “The Theory of Natural Selection”.

 2. Who is known as the father of genetics?